radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

 ## Feature Usage Requiring Further Discussion

-If you use any of the following features in v7.4, work with Radiant Logic Customer Support team to understand your options when upgrading:
+If you have enabled any of the following features in v7.4, work with Radiant Logic Customer Support team to understand your options when upgrading:

 - **Synchronizing Passwords to Entra ID**

 - **Using the Active Directory Password Filter**

 - **Kerberos Authentication**

   ![config example](Media/img-11.png)

 - **Kerberos to Backend Active Directory Data Sources**